Editor's Notes—Volume 38, Number 3, 2004

 Analog gets a bad rap, even in popular culture.
 In movies, TV shows, and magazines, people are told that analog is dirty and old fashioned, and that digital is clean and modern.
 In an ad from one of the electronics superstores, for example, a guy gets dumped for being “too analog”.
 In The Teeth of the Tiger by Tom Clancy[i], readers are told that

-The world was not digital, after all—it was an analog reality, always untidy, always with loose ends that could never be tied up neatly like shoelaces, and so it was possible to trip and fall with every incautious step. (page 172);
+The world was not digital, after all—it was an analog reality, always untidy, always with loose ends that could never be tied up neatly like shoelaces, and so it was possible to trip and fall with every incautious step. (page 172);and

 The world, one had to remember, was analog, not digital, in the way it operated.
 And analog actually meant sloppy. (page 286);